– The Decisions Series –

 8. What are some things you are going to do in the next week to seek to discover or use your spiritual gifts?

 Some possible answers might be: Pray for God to show me how he’s gifted me.
 Ask one of my Cru or youth group leaders what gifts they might have observed in me.
 Talk to my Cru leader about starting to lead a Thrive Study (the gift of teaching).
 Organize an outreach at my school (leadership, evangelism).
-Help with set up and cleanup at an event or weekly meeting or church (service).
+Help with setup and cleanup at an event or weekly meeting or church (service).
 Give financially to the church (giving).

 FOR FURTHER STUDY: